Lucky Hank: Episodes

+Production

 Development

-The series was originally announced to be in development at AMC and Tristar Television in April 2022 under the name of the book it was based on, with Aaron Zelman and Paul Lieberstein as showrunners and Bob Odenkirk as executive producer in addition to starring.
-Two weeks later, the project had given a series order.
-It is scheduled to have an eight-episode first season.
+The series was originally announced to be in development at AMC and TriStar Television in April 2022 under the name of the book it was based on, with Aaron Zelman and Paul Lieberstein as showrunners and Bob Odenkirk as executive producer in addition to starring.
+Two weeks later, the project had been given an eight-episode series order.
 In January 2023, the series was renamed Lucky Hank, and the first images were released.
+On December 8, 2023, AMC canceled the series after one season.

 Casting

-After Odenkirk’s involvement was announced with the show itself, in August 2022, it was reported that Mireille Enos joined the cast.
+After Odenkirk's involvement was announced with the show itself, in August 2022, it was reported that Mireille Enos joined the cast.
 The following month, she was joined by Olivia Scott Welch, Diedrich Bader, Sara Amini, Cedric Yarbrough and Suzanne Cryer.
 It was later announced that Alvina August and Arthur Keng would join the cast as married professors, June and Teddy Washington-Chen.

-In January 2023, it was announced that Oscar Nunez, Kyle MacLachlan, Tom Bower, and Chris Diamantopoulos would join the cast as guest stars.
+In January 2023, it was announced that Oscar Nuñez, Kyle MacLachlan, Tom Bower, and Chris Diamantopoulos would join the cast as guest stars.

+Filming

+Filming of the first season of Lucky Hank took place from September 2022 to December in various locations around Greater Vancouver, Canada, including the Municipal Hall and Ladner Leisure Centre in Delta, British Columbia.